The Three Ancient Cities of the Kathmandu Valley

 The Patan Durbar Square

 The Patan Durbar Square is a marvel of Newar architecture.
 With square floors tiled with red bricks, there are many temples and idols in the Durbar Square area.
 The Malla Kings of Lalitpur are given credit for establishing the royal square.
 It is believed that the site is an ancient crossroad.
-Some important structures of the Durbar Square include the Krishna Mandir, the Bhimsen Temple, the Vishwanath Temple and the temple of the Taleju Bhawani.
+Some important structures of the Durbar Square include the Krishna Mandir, the Bhimsen Temple, the Vishwanath Temple, and the temple of the Taleju Bhawani.
 Krishna temple is the most important temple in Patan Durbar Square.
-Built in the Shikhara style, the temple is most notable for its stone carvings along the beam above the first and second floor pillars.
-The first floor pillar carvings narrate the events of the Mahabharata, while on the second floor- there are visual carvings from Ramayana.
-The main layout of the durbar square consist of three main courtyards in the palace- the Mul Chok, the Sundari Chok and the Keshav Narayan Chok.
+Built in the Shikhara style, the temple is most notable for its stone carvings along the beam above the first and second-floor pillars.
+The first-floor pillar carvings narrate the events of the Mahabharata, while on the second floor- there are visual carvings from Ramayana.
+The main layout of the durbar square consists of three main courtyards in the palace- the Mul Chok, the Sundari Chok, and the Keshav Narayan Chok.
 The Square was heavily damaged on 25 April 2015 by an earthquake.
-Krishna Mandir, Patan, Kathmandu valley

 Send Inquiry